pryv/dev-site/source/customer-resources/pryv.io-setup.md

 pryv 1800 IN NS dns2-pryv.${YOUR-DOMAIN}.
 ```

-- **If you have a single register machine**, you can repeat the reg-master's IP address instead of the reg-slave one.
+- **If you have a [single register machine](/customer-resources/infrastructure-procurement/#cluster-with-a-single-core)**, you can repeat the reg-master's IP address instead of the reg-slave one.
-- **If you have a single-node setup**, you can use the machine's IP address instead of the register IP addresses.
+- **If you have a [single-node setup](/customer-resources/infrastructure-procurement/#single-node-mode)**, you can use the machine's IP address instead of the register IP addresses.

-Your Pryv.io platform domain will then be pryv.${YOUR-DOMAIN}.
+Your Pryv.io platform domain will then be `pryv.${YOUR-DOMAIN}`.
 For other environments such as staging, we suggest to define a similar subdomain:

 ```
 dns1-pryv-staging 1800 IN A ${YOUR-REG-MASTER-IP-ADDRESS}